dripton/traderoutes/README.md

 https://github.com/makhidkarun/traveller_pyroute already exists, but I couldn't get it to work, so I'm writing my own.

+Note that I have ported this code to Rust.
+The new version is at https://github.com/dripton/traderust  It's *much* faster, and also easier to install.
+But I'll keep the Python version up in case anyone wants it.

 Run "python3 traderoutes.py -h" for help.